Frances Wessells

-Frances Ann Wessells (née Davies; born August 18, 1919) is an American dancer, choreographer, and Associate Professor Emerita and founder of the dance department at Virginia Commonwealth University (VCU).
+Frances Ann Wessells (née Davies; August 18, 1919 – December 31, 2024) was an American dancer, choreographer, and Associate Professor Emerita who was the founder of the dance department at Virginia Commonwealth University (VCU).
 She helped form the department of dance at VCU and was still teaching and dancing professionally in her late nineties.

 Early life

-Frances Wessells was born into a family of professional musicians whose careers derailed with the demise of vaudeville and the coming of talkies.
+Wessells was born Frances Ann Davis on August 18, 1919, into a family of professional musicians whose careers derailed with the demise of vaudeville and the coming of talkies.
 Her father worked for the Denver sanitation department.